-Suppose Company A sells certain goods at a price of $4,400 with terms of payment of 2/10 n/20.
+Suppose Company A sells certain goods at a price of $4,400 with terms of payment of 2/10, n/20.
 These terms of payment mean two things.
-Firstly, the customer must pay within 20 days after sale or, in other words, they have right to postpone the payment up to the 20th day after sale.
+Firstly, the customer must pay within 20 days after the sale or, in other words, they have right to postpone the payment up to the 20th day after sale.
 Secondly, if the payment is made within 10 days, the customer will also be entitled to a 2% cash discount.
-Since most customers would try to benefit from the cash discount, such a practice encourages customers to pay early.
+Since most customers would rather benefit from the cash discount, such a practice encourages customers to pay early.

 Now let us try to journalize the sale which offers a cash discount.

-Since at the time of sale it is not possible to know whether the customer will actually avail the discount, therefore Company A would choose either gross method or net method.
-Once it chooses one method it would have to record all sales according to that method.
+Since at the time of sale, it is not possible to know whether the customer will actually avail the discount, therefore Company A would choose either gross method or net method.
+Once one of the methods is selected, all sales must be recorded according to that method for consistency.

-According to gross method the company would initially record the sale at gross or full price of $4,400.
+According to the gross method, the company needs to initially record the sale at gross or full price of $4,400.
 The journal entry would be:

-Subsequently, if the customer pays within 10 days, he would be entitled to avail the cash discount.
+Subsequently, if the customer pays within 10 days, they would be entitled to avail the cash discount.
 The journal entry to record payment would be:

-However, if the customer does not pay within 10 days, they would not be entitled to avail the cash discount and the journal entry to record the payment would be simple:
+However, if the customer does not pay within 10 days, they would not be entitled to avail the cash discount and the journal entry to record the payment would simply be:

 Net Price = Gross Price − Potential Cash Discount